Awen – Origins and Symbolism

 Some other popular interpretations of the Awen include:

-• Symbol of Harmony: The three lines of Awen is said to represent unity and harmony between the two genders.
+1. Harmony: The three lines of Awen are said to represent unity and harmony between the two genders.
 The lines on the left and right reflect masculine and feminine energies.
-The line in the middle is a ray of equilibrium which balances the energies on both sides.
+The line in the middle is a ray of equilibrium that balances the energies on both sides.
 Due to its ability to create a stable and harmonious environment, the Awen has been called the Celtic Yin Yang.

-• Symbol of Inspiration: For thousands of years, the Awen has been a source of inspiration to writers, poets, musicians and artists.
-Awen is believed to assume the form of a muse and instigate creativity and imagination amongst artists.
+2. Inspiration & Creativity: For thousands of years, the Awen has been a source of inspiration to writers, poets, musicians, and artists.
+Awen is believed to assume the form of a muse and instigate creativity and imagination among artists.
 The three dots within the Awen symbol are thought to be drops of Cedridwen’s potion that was consumed by Gwion Bach.

 Modern Use of the Awen